MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/README.md

 - **OpenRefine page will not load:** Stop anything using port 3333, then relaunch OpenRefine
 - **Memory errors with large files:** Split the file or increase the OpenRefine memory setting in its configuration file
-- **Python import errors:** Rerun the install command, restart the notebook kernel, and confirm you are in the right environment
+- **Python import errors:** Rerun the install command, restart the notebook kernel (the "kernel" is the engine running your code — in Colab, click Runtime > Restart runtime), and confirm you are in the right environment
 - **File not found in validation:** Make sure you run notebooks from the `day-01-metadata-cleaning-and-normalization` folder, or upload the CSV in Colab

 If you cannot install software locally, use the Colab path for validation.
 You can also review the provided OpenRefine screenshots and operations file in [troubleshooting.md](02-job-aids/troubleshooting.md) to see expected steps and outputs.